-4.1 Parameterization of Buttressing effect
+4.1 Parameterization of buttressing effect

-The sudden 1.1°C rise in temperature of water entering Ilulissat fjord in 1997 (Holland et al., 2008) initiated rapid melting and disintegration of the ice shelf in 2003.
+The sudden 1.1° rise in temperature of water entering Ilulissat Fjord in 1997 (Holland et al., 2008) initiated rapid melting and disintegration of the ice shelf in 2003.
 This disintegration coincided with a near doubling of ice velocities.
-Modeling (Vieli et al., 2011) suggested that this was due to the reduction in buttressing from the ice-mélange.
-We can realistically reproduce the velocity variation of Jakobshavn Isbræ on seasonal and inter-annual scales using our parameterization of the buttressing effect from the ice mélange in the fjord.
+Modeling (Vieli and Nick, 2011) suggested that this was due to the reduction in buttressing from the ice mélange.
+We can realistically reproduce the velocity variation at Jakobshavn Isbræ on seasonal and interannual scales using our parameterization of the buttressing effect from the ice mélange in the fjord.

-Gladish et al. (2015) analyzed glacial flow speeds from 1998 to 2014, finding no correlation with Ilulissat fjord temperatures.
+Gladish et al. (2015) analyzed glacial flow speeds from 1998 to 2014, finding no correlation with Ilulissat Fjord temperatures.
 This is because at the beginning of 2004, Jakobshavn's evolution entered a new phase with the disintegration of the ice shelf.
 We find good correlations between Disko Bay temperatures and ice velocities from 2004 to 2014.
 The improvement in correlation with temperatures may be explained by a faster response between the grounded glacier and the fjord water temperatures after loss of the floating ice shelf.

+Buttressing would affect the calving process by altering the longitudinal resistive stress in the glacier.
 Temperatures in Ilulissat Fjord will be warmer during the 21st century under essentially all climate scenarios, even those with modest emissions, due to the thermal inertia of the oceans.
-Thus a new floating ice shelf is unlikely to form.
-Prior to 2004, there were large changes in Jakobshavn: loss of ~15 km long ice shelf and the sudden rise in fjord temperatures in 1998.
+Thus, a new floating ice shelf is unlikely to form.
+Prior to 2004, there were large changes in Jakobshavn: loss of the ~ 15 km long ice shelf and the sudden rise in fjord temperatures in 1998.
 There are fewer mechanisms to effect such dramatic changes in the future now that almost the entirety of the glacier is grounded.
 We therefore propose that our representation of the mélange buttressing mechanism, tuned for 2004-2013, is likely to maintain its validity during the 21st century.